-As a parent, you have to put a great deal of trust in other people to keep your child safe.
+As a parent, you put a great deal of trust in other people to keep your child safe.
 When they’re sick or have a condition that requires medication, you trust your pediatrician will prescribe the right drug in the correct dose.
-What would you say if the dose prescribed for your child is a shot in the dark because the drug wasn’t approved for use in children?
-And how do you know if using an off-label drug for your child puts them at risk?
+But how do you know if using off-label drugs for your child is safe?

 When the FDA approves a drug, it’s saying that the drug is safe and effective for: